mamokin/Fantasy-Map-Generator/README.md

 [![Build Status](https://semaphoreci.com/api/v1/simulatedgreg/electron-vue/branches/master/badge.svg)](https://semaphoreci.com/simulatedgreg/electron-vue)
 </div>

-***
-## Genesys GM
-This repo includes a project called Genesys GM.

-Genesys GM is an AIO tool for game masters using the Genesys books released by Fantasy Flight Games.
-* Those familiar with the book and its layout will intuitively understand how to use this tool.

-## Features:
-* Character builder

-### Planned Features |
-***

 ## Boilerplate Overview
 The aim of this project is to remove the need of manually setting up electron apps using vue. electron-vue takes advantage of `vue-cli` for scaffolding, `webpack` with `vue-loader`, `electron-packager` or `electron-builder`, and some of the most used plugins like `vue-router`, `vuex`, and so much more.